Graham-72/media_gallery/README.txt

 CONFIGURATION
 -------------

-    1. Navigate to Modules and enable the module.
+    1. Navigate to Extend and enable the module.
     2. Add new galleries: /admin/content/media-gallery
     3. Add own fields to galleries (if you want):
        /admin/structure/media-gallery/fields